 As a well-experienced and already successful driver, Maximilian Gotz was named as the driver of Mucke Motorsport, one of Mercedes’ teams in DTM.
 The beginning in the new championship was relatively hard and Gotz needed time to settle.
 He scored his first points in the DTM in the 10th race of the season, at Red Bull Ring.
 Later he picked some points at Oschersleben and Nurburgring and took 22nd place overall, with only Lucas Auer and Adrien Tambay being behind him in the standings.

 Gotz was sent to Team HWA for the 2016 campaign, but things didn't improve significantly.
-He picked points occasionally and was near the bottom of the standings.
+He picked points occasionally and finished the season 20th in the final standings.